AEF1551s/16x2_particle_simulation/README.md

 ## Flashing
-Flashing is done using OpenOCD and flashes every time compilation time.
+Flashing is done using OpenOCD and flashes every compilation time.
 The openocd command is excecuted as post-build command.
 To change the interface and target configuration, see CMakeLists.txt `openocd_flags`.